erhurunp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Task Eighteen - Script that displays all the files in a directory starting with a letter
 #### Task 19 - Script that replaces characters in the input
 #### Task Twenty - Script that removes a letter from the input
+Task Twenty one - Script that reverses input